Become an IDN Registrar

 Verisign IDNs follow Internet Engineering Task Force (IETF) Standards related to IDN.
 There are important points to consider when registering an IDN.

-Verisign processes IDN transactions on first-come, first-served basis in the same manner as with all registrations in the .com, .net, .name, .tv, and .cc registries.
+Verisign processes IDN transactions on a first-come, first-served basis in the same manner as all registrations in the .com, .net, .name, .tv and .cc registries.
 If a dispute occurs, Verisign follows any and all policies established by ICANN to uniformly administer the domain name transfer dispute process.

 To assist with potential disputes, Verisign has created the IDN Conversion Tool, which works as follows: